bmink/esp_rotary/README.md

 Upon successful initialization, a queue named `rotary_event_queue` becomes available.
 The application can wait on this queue to receive events of type `rotary_event_t`.
-Each event contails with the index of the encoder that is sending the event, the type of the event (value increment/decrement, switch press or release, as well as the encoder's value.
+Each event contains the index of the encoder that is sending the event, the type of the event (value increment/decrement, button press or release, as well as the encoder's value.

 Example usage of the rotary encoder event queue: